PAPNEJA METHOD · the community · Papneja.com

 The Fellowship’s ethical framework is derived from the Yamas and Niyamas of Patanjali’s Yoga Sutras — the oldest surviving systematic framework for this practice.
 The ten principles underlying the Yamas and Niyamas underlie the ethical codes of every major religious tradition.
 The Ten Commandments, the Buddhist precepts, the Islamic prohibitions, the Jewish laws, the Jain ethical codes — all are cultural elaborations of the same ten foundational principles.

 The original purpose of these principles was never moral.
 It was physiological and experiential.
-They describe the behavioral conditions under which the human nervous system can remain stable enough to perceive consciousness and the Sound Current.
+They describe the behavioral conditions under which the instrument can remain stable enough to perceive consciousness and the Sound Current.
+Truthfulness in speech and action belongs to this foundation — maintaining a false account of reality creates a persistent low-level activation state incompatible with deep practice.
+Discretion is not deception.
 Over centuries of transmission, as teachers elaborated the principles for increasingly specific cultural questions, the original functional purpose was replaced by moral framing.
 The principles became commandments.
 The commandments became institutions.
 The institutions lost the experience that gave the commandments their meaning.

 What the Fellowship restores is the original question behind every principle: does this sustain or disrupt the practitioner’s capacity to maintain contact with consciousness?